QUARK-framework/QUARK/docs/developer.rst

     - :code:`custom_input`: Enabling this feature for your parameter will give the user the option to enter a custom input (text or numbers) for this value.
 Keep in mind that there is no validation of this user input!
     - :code:`postproc`: Specifies a function that can be called and applied to the parameters, which must be callable.

+Application Score
+"""""""""""""""""

+For applications, there is the option to provide a set of fields representing the application score, which defines the overall quality of the benchmark run in the view of the application.
+If these three fields are present in the :code:`Metrics` object of the application, the :code:`Plotter` class will generate some plots visualizing the application score:

+    - "application_score_value": Value of the application score.
+None if there is no valid application score for this run.
+    - "application_score_unit": Unit of the application will be used for the y-axis of the application score plot.
+    - "application_score_type": The type of the application score needs to be a string.
+For example :code:`str(float)`.

 Example for an application, which should reside under ``src/modules/applications/myApplication/``:

 .. code-block:: python